nodonut6311/arfima-nifty50/index.md

 The GARCH(1,1) estimation yields
 $$\alpha + \beta = 1.0000$$,
 implying a unit root and non-stationary volatility dynamics.
-This result directly contradicts the Augmented Dickey-Fuller test, which confirmed stationarity, and contradicts the ARFIMA fractional integration parameter $d = 0.10$, which ensures mean-reversion.
+This result directly contradicts the Augmented Dickey-Fuller test, which confirmed stationarity, and contradicts the ARFIMA fractional integration parameter $$d = 0.10$$, which ensures mean-reversion.

 This pathological result reveals a fundamental incompatibility between GARCH and volatility series exhibiting long-memory structure.
 GARCH assumes exponential autocorrelation decay suitable for short-memory processes; when applied to long-memory volatility, the model degenerates to a unit root specification.